Mohan-SSA/Mohan-SSA/README.md

 ## 👋 Hi there, I'm Mohan!

 Welcome to my GitHub profile!
-I'm currenly working as DataScientist at SoothSayer Analytics
+I'm currently working as DataScientist at SoothSayer Analytics